American political theorist and writer

 Russell Kirk is affiliated with the following schools:

 Russell Kirk is most known for their academic work in the field of political science.
-They are also known for their academic work in the fields of philosophy, communications, and literature.
+They are also known for their academic work in the fields of and communications.

 Russell Kirk has made the following academic contributions: